javiorfo/nvim-tabula/README.md

         -- Default keymaps
         commands = {
+            -- Keymap in Normal mode to select DB with command :DBeerDB select_db = '<CR>',

-            -- Keymap in Normal mode to change DB with command :TabulaSelectDB select_db = '<C-space>',
+            -- Keymap in Normal mode to expand and show connection data from DB with command :DBeerDB expand_db = '<C-space>',

             -- Keymap in Normal and Visual mode to execute a query execute = '<C-t>',